tkokhing/OneHeart/README.md

-# OneHeart
+# OneHeart Crowdfunding Project
-**OneHeart Crowdfunding Project** ~ This is a project by Team 1 of IMVCS-1101.
-I developed the coding for the blockchain, while the other three members looked into other aspects.
+This is a project by Team 1 of IMVCS-1101.
+I developed the coding for the Smart Contract and profiles in the IBM Blockchain Platform, while the other three members looked into other aspects.
+Out of six, we were the _**only team**_ that had developed a working blockchain architecture.

+All transactions (aka donations) were made via our dedicated OneHeart gateway - connection profile of the blockchain which I developed.
+All donations were added up instantaneously and recorded on the blockchain - the most crucial feature demostrating that consensous has reached.

 I am **documenting** this as I hope it can help future learners embarking on a cybersecurity/blockchain journey.
 Here goes...